Is Your Cookware Bad for You? Shop Our Top Non-Toxic Cookware Picks

 Quince

-Because stainless steel is known for being a top material, it tends to come with a top price tag.
-Look to Quince, one of our fave brands for affordable yet high-quality goods, for this budget-friendly 6-piece set.
-It’s similar to All-Clad with its five bonded layers of stainless steel and aluminum, but at a much lower price point.
+Because stainless steel is considered a top material, it tends to come with a higher price tag.
+Look to Quince, one of our go-to brands for affordable yet high-quality goods, for a budget-friendly 6-piece set.
+It's similar to All-Clad with its five bonded layers of stainless steel and aluminum, but at a much lower price point.

 $300 at Quince